Septias/better-ilias/README.md

 # BetterIlias
-A tool for better interaction with the Ilias
+Modern Ui for Ilias with file downloads

 ## Features
 * Responsive and modern frontend